zgendao/balancy/README.md

-# balancy
+# Balancy
-Query balances for certain accounts and more
+Query balances for certain accounts and more on Ethereum.

+**This project is under development!
+Get back later for more information.**